Gratitude Beyond Circumstances: Lessons from a Yoga Class That Didn’t Go Perfectly

 It's long and narrow, not ideal for large classes and definitely not ideal for filming videos.
 In modern times, expectations are all about the aesthetics.
 There are so many beautiful places that we see on social media, and filming our real life yoga video in a 500 sq ft space with ceiling itles and fluorescent lights feels counterintuitive.
 Yet this is who I am, this is where I teach and this is real.
 And I love it.

 The class was about 50 minutes.
-About energy in the room was incredible, and I was excited to capture that on our video and share it with the community.
+The energy in the room was incredible, and I was excited to capture that on our video and share it with the community.
 When we make these videos, every person in our international community is on my mind, in my heart and part of the intention.
 The goal is that when people watch the video at home, they feel like they're here with us.

 About midway through the class, I heard a little double beep sound.
 My daughter Khloe got off of her mat and walked to her camera.
 I knew something was wrong, but I kept moving.
 I reasoned that we had 3 cameras going, so we were fine if one went out.
 I didn't want to break the energy momentum and stop the flow for a camera issue.